FerretDB/FerretDB/website/blog/2024-06-03-monitor-ferretdb-performance-using-coroot.md

 [Refer to the Coroot documentation](https://coroot.com/docs) to set up Coroot and all its components on Docker or via Helm.

-In this guide, we will set up Coroot to monitor our FerretDB.
+In this guide, we will set up Coroot to monitor our FerretDB instance.
-Refer to the [FerretDB Docker installation guide](https://docs.ferretdb.io/quickstart-guide/docker/) to set up FerretDB on your system.
+If you are yet to setup FerretDB, see the [FerretDB Docker installation guide](https://docs.ferretdb.io/quickstart-guide/docker/).

 Install Coroot with the following command: